 - First funding round sees £40 million pot allocated, second round of funding to open in early 2021

-The Forest of Bowland AONB Partnership and Yorkshire Wildlife Trust’s Holme House Fell Peatland Restoration project is one of the first environmental projects awarded a grant from the Government’s £80 million Green Recovery Challenge Fund.
+The Forest of Bowland National Landscape Partnership and Yorkshire Wildlife Trust’s Holme House Fell Peatland Restoration project is one of the first environmental projects awarded a grant from the Government’s £80 million Green Recovery Challenge Fund.

 This landscape-scale project will restore peatland habitat at Holme House Fell, a 127 hectare site at the centre of the Bowland Fells SSSI; part of the largest expanse of blanket bog and heather moorland in Lancashire.
 The scheme will include work to reduce surface water flow; decrease carbon loss caused by peat erosion; improve water quality and increase the potential of the habitat to act as a carbon sink.

 Restoration work will be carried out by an experienced moorland contractor, helping to support the local economy; whilst providing initial training in peatland restoration skills for a further local contractor looking to specialise in this type of work.

 Forest of Bowland National Landscape Manager, Elliott Lorimer said:

 "We're absolutely delighted to have been awarded this grant to help restore a significant area of internationally important blanket bog habitat in the Bowland Fells.
 The project will be jointly delivered with Yorkshire Wildlife Trust, and will also help support the recovery of the wider rural economy, benefitting local contractors and suppliers."

 The Green Recovery Challenge Fund is a key part of Prime Minister’s 10 Point Plan to kick-start nature recovery and tackle climate change.
 The fund is being delivered by the National Lottery Heritage Fund in partnership with Natural England and the Environment Agency.